Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Oakland, CA. Research from Zillow shows solar panels increase home value by 4.1% on average across the United States.
+Yes, solar panels increase home value in Oakland.
+Research from Zillow shows solar panels increase home values by 4.1% on average.
+For a median-priced Oakland home, this means roughly $40,000 in added value.